Customize Enterprise Worker Configuration

 export TRAVIS_WORKER_HARD_TIMEOUT="50m"

-If no log output has been received for more than 10mins, the job is cancelled as it is assumed the job stalled.
+If no log output has been received for more than 10 mins, the job is canceled as it is assumed the job stalled.
 You can customize this timeout using the following setting:

 export TRAVIS_WORKER_LOG_TIMEOUT="10m"